 - If you’ve got a fever and flu-like symptoms, you’ve got swine flu.

 The symptoms of swine flu and seasonal flu are very similar, but some people who have swine flu never even develop a fever.
+Staying healthy during flu season can be difficult but if you are taking proper precautions you don’t need to worry.
 Don’t assume the worse – see your GP if you’re worried.